TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

         *   Shop All
         *   Boy's New Tops
         *   Boy's New Jeans
-        *   Shop AllGive a Buckle Gift card MILITARY GUESTS, GET FREE STANDARD SHIPPING ON ORDERS OVER $150.
-SEE DETAILS
+        *   Shop AllGive a Buckle Gift card TREAT YOURSELF!
+ENJOY A GIFT WITH PURCHASE.
+SEE DETAILS.
 *   Sale
     *   *   Women's Sale